US marks slowest population growth since the Depression

 US marks slowest population growth since the DepressionNew

-WASHINGTON (AP) — The first numbers from the 2020 census are out and they show that America’s population growth has declined to its slowest rate since the Great Depression — a total now of just under 331.5 million.
+WASHINGTON (AP) — The first numbers from the 2020 census are out and show that America’s population growth has declined to its slowest rate since the Great Depression — a total now of just under 331.5 million.
 At the same time, the nation’s political center of gravity has kept shifting farther to the Republican-led South and West.
 Texas, Florida and other Sunbelt states are gaining congressional seats as chillier climes like New York and Ohio lose them.
-One historic Western exception: California is losing a seat for the first time ever.
+One historic Western exception: California is losing a seat for the first time.
+That’s a result of slowed migration to the nation’s most populous state, which was once a symbol of the country’s expansive frontier.